 - The Notes are subject to risks associated with small-size capitalization companies.
 The stocks comprising the RTY are issued by companies with small-sized market capitalization.
 The stock prices of small-size companies may be more volatile than stock prices of large capitalization companies.
 Small-size capitalization companies may be less able to withstand adverse economic, market, trade and competitive conditions relative to larger companies.
-Small-size capitalization companies may also be more susceptible to adverse developments related to their products or services. - The publisher of an Underlying may adjust that Underlying in a way that affects its levels, and the publisher has no obligation to consider your interests.
-The publisher of an Underlying can add, delete, or substitute the components included in that Underlying or make other methodological changes that could change its level.
+Small-size capitalization companies may also be more susceptible to adverse developments related to their products or services. - The Notes are subject to risks associated with mid-size capitalization companies.
+The stocks comprising the MID are issued by companies with mid-sized market capitalization.
+The stock prices of mid-size companies may be more volatile than stock prices of large capitalization companies.
+Mid-size capitalization companies may be less able to withstand adverse economic, market, trade and competitive conditions relative to larger companies.
+Mid-size capitalization companies may also be more susceptible to adverse developments related to their products or services. - The publisher or the sponsor of an Underlying may adjust that Underlying in a way that affects its levels, and the publisher or the sponsor has no obligation to consider your interests.
+The publisher or the sponsor of an Underlying can add, delete, or substitute the components included in that Underlying or make other methodological changes that could change its level.
 Any of these actions could adversely affect the value of your Notes.